theboi/sst-sheltered-walkway/README.md

 # sst-sheltered-walkway

-Source code of my team's mathematical modelling design report for an academic project, the **Secondary 3 Additional Mathematics Performance Task 2021**.
+Source code of my team's mathematical modelling design report for an academic project, the School of Science and Technology, Singapore, **Secondary 3 Additional Mathematics Performance Task 2021**.

 | Document | Description | Formats |
 |:-|:-|:-|